1

 = Presence, Clarity, Purpose

 Everything that happens today is my curriculum.
-Every person I meet and every situation I encounter is an opportunity to heal, grow and become an instrument of wisdom.
+Every person I meet and every situation I encounter is an opportunity to learn, heal and grow.

 Image Credits: